redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.5-deploy-k8s-app/README.md

 As a reminder, the output of jobs can be reviewed on the **Jobs** tab.

+### Step 4 - Manual Verification

+In lieu of completing the [Bonus Steps](#bonus-steps) below, a few manual steps can be taken to verify the application is up and functioning:
+1. SSH to the edge system using the IP address from the `ansible_host` variable in Ansible Controller
+2. Copy the kubeconfig to the user's home directory: `sudo cp /var/lib/microshift/resources/kubeadmin/kubeconfig .kubeconfig`
+3. Download the `oc` cli tool: `curl https://mirror.openshift.com/pub/openshift-v4/x86_64/clients/ocp/stable/openshift-client-linux.tar.gz --output openshift-client-linux.tar.gz`
+4. Extract the `oc` CLI tool: `tar -xzvf openshift-client-linux.tar.gz`
+5. Set the kubeconfig env var: `export KUBECONFIG=~/.kubeconfig`
+6. Check deployments: `./oc get deployments`

+Assuming everything is working, 4 deployments should exist within the `process-control` namespace.

+In addition, the playbook above could be modified to include these steps or similar steps to get the status of the deployed application.

 ### Bonus Steps

 For some extra practice, an additional step must be taken to access the application.

 1. Since we did not set up an OpenShift Route (or DNS), add a Route definition, adjust the deployment playbook, re-run it, and configure your personal device's DNS settings (one option is to add a line in `/etc/hosts`), then attempt to access the application.
 2. Use the `oc` CLI utility and the `port-forward` subcommand to create a tunnel to the application and test connectivity.

 ### Solutions